angular-redux/store/README.md

 Once you've done this, you'll be able to inject 'NgRedux' into your Angular 2 components.
-In your top-level app component, you can configure your Redux store with reducers, initiali state, and optionally middlewares and enhancers as you would in Redux directly.
+In your top-level app component, you can configure your Redux store with reducers, initial state, and optionally middlewares and enhancers as you would in Redux directly.

 ```typescript